use-ink/ink/README.md

 testnet, follow the instructions in the
 [Canvas README](https://github.com/paritytech/canvas#rococo-deployment).

-For both types of chains the [Canvas UI](https://paritytech.github.io/canvas-ui/#/upload) can be used to instantiate your contract to a chain and interact with it.
+For both types of chains the [Contracts UI](https://paritytech.github.io/contracts-ui/) can be used to instantiate your contract to a chain and interact with it.

 ## Usage